Philippe Aghion is Robert C. Waggoner Professor of Economics at Harvard

 Rachel Griffith is Professor of Economics at the University of Manchester,

 Deputy Research Director of the Institute for Fiscal Studies (IFS) and

-elected President of the European Economic Association (EEA), to serve in 2015.
+elected President of the European Economic Association (EEA), to serve

-competition, innovation and productivity.
+supermarket industry, nutrition competition, innovation and productivity.

 University.
 His research interests include contract theory, the theory

 centers on the roles that ownership structure and contractual arrangements

 play in the governance and boundaries of corporations.
 In 2016, he won

 the Nobel Memorial Prize in Economics.